 Young Professional Activities

-- TMS Technical Committee Meetings: If you are interested in networking with professionals who work in your particular area of study, attending a TMS technical committee meeting is an excellent way to meet others with similar technical interests.
-More than 30 TMS technical committees will hold committee meetings during TMS2019, and they are open to all meeting attendees.
+If you are interested in networking with professionals who work in your particular area of study, attending a TMS technical committee meeting is an excellent way to meet others with similar technical interests, while helping you to better understand TMS, how it works, and how it can benefit your career.
+More than 30 TMS technical committees from all five TMS technical divisions will hold committee meetings during TMS2020.
+These meetings are open to all meeting attendees.
+You do not have to RSVP to participate.

 Don’t Forget Your Student ID!